 In the Kruskal-Szekeres coordinate system $(U,V,\theta,\varphi)$, the Schwarzschild metric takes the form

 where $r$ is the solution to

 In this coordinate system, the Schwarzschild spacetime corresponds to $U < 0$ and $V > 0$.
-By extending the ranges of $U$ and $V$ to all real values for which $UV < 1$, we obtain the \textit{maximally-extended Schwarzschild} (or \textit{Kruskal-Szekeres}) spacetime.
-We will henceforth refer to the maximally-extended spacetime as the Schwarzschild spacetime.
+By extending the ranges of $U$ and $V$ to all real values for which $UV < 1$, we obtain the \textit{maxim extended Schwarzschild} (or \textit{Kruskal-Szekeres}) spacetime.
+We will henceforth refer to the maximally extended spacetime as the Schwarzschild spacetime.
 Its conformal diagram can be found in Refs.~\cite{birrell_QuantumFieldsCurved_1982,misner_Gravitation_2017}.
-The spacetime consists of four regions: \begin{itemize} \item Region I (${U<0}$, ${V>0}$) is the original Schwarzschild spacetime; \item Region II (${U>0}$, ${V>0}$, ${UV < 1}$) is the black hole interior; \item Region III (${U>0}$, ${V<0}$) is identical to Region I, but the two regions are causally disconnected; \item Region IV (${U<0}$, ${V<0}$, ${UV < 1}$) is the white hole interior. \end{itemize}
+The spacetime consists of four regions: \begin{enumerate}[(i)] \item Region I (${U<0}$, ${V>0}$) is the original Schwarzschild spacetime; \item Region II (${U>0}$, ${V>0}$, ${UV < 1}$) is the black hole interior; \item Region III (${U>0}$, ${V<0}$) is identical to Region I, but the two regions are causally disconnected; \item Region IV (${U<0}$, ${V<0}$, ${UV < 1}$) is the white hole interior. \end{enumerate}